Crested Caracara

 Size and Weight

 Crested Caracaras have an impressive wingspan, ranging from 48 to 52 inches (120 to 132 cm).
 Their body length typically falls between 19 to 25 inches (48 to 63 cm).
-The average weight for an adult Crested Caracara is about 1.8 to 3.3 pounds (0.8 to 1.5 kg).
+The average weight of an adult Crested Caracara is about 1.8 to 3.3 pounds (0.8 to 1.5 kg).
 Males and females are similar in size and appearance, but females are generally slightly larger and heavier than males.

 Conservation Status